mono/CppSharp/docs/UsersManual.md

   - void*        **→** `System.IntPtr` / `System::IntPtr`
   - const char*  **→** `string` / `System::String`

+Regular non-wide strings are assumed to be ASCII by default (marshaled with .NET `Marshal.PtrToStringAnsi`).
+Wide strings are marshaled either as UTF-16 or UTF-32, depending on the width of `wchar_t` for the target.

+This behavior can be overriden by using the `Options.Encoding` setting.

 #### References

  References are mapped to .NET CLR references just like pointers.